2026 Best Instagrammable photo spot in New York, United States

 Do I need to tip in New York?

 Yes.
-Tipping is expected in restaurants (18–20% of the bill), bars ($1–2 per drink), taxis (15–20%), and for hotel services.
+Tipping is expected in restaurants (18–20% of the bill — calculate on the pretax total), bars ($1–2 per drink), taxis and rideshares (15–20%), and for hotel services.
 It's not optional — service workers depend on tips as a significant part of their income.
-If you're on a guided tour, $5–10 per person is standard.
+Guided food tours and walking tours: $5–10 per person.
+Central Park pedicabs or tour guides: $5–10.
+Coffee shops and casual counter service: $1–2.
+Many payment terminals now prompt for tips even at casual spots; you can decline, but rounding up (even $0.50) is increasingly expected.
+This can add 20–25% to your actual costs beyond listed prices.

 How do I get from JFK to Manhattan?